Index For Information

 How do I go about getting my slippers resoled?

-Simply package them up with a check for $19 and send them to our PO Box.
+Simply package them up with a check for $22 and send them to our PO Box.
 The fee covers All Charges including return postage.
 If you send them back Priority Mail you can even get the box or mailing envelope free from your post office.
-Ask them for a Tyvek Priority Mail envelope (best choice) or a Priority Mail box.
+Ask them for a Tyvek Priority Mail envelope (best choice and least expensive) or a Priority Mail box.
 If you can sleaze a package into your boss's UPS or FedEx shipment thus saving you the cost of returning them, drop us an email and we will send you the street address.
 Resoling takes up to three weeks during June, July and August and six weeks during the remainder of the year.
 We do not do resoling in November, December or January so please do not return your slippers to us near or during those months.
 Please remember this is for the shearling soled slippers only and only our products.
 We absolutely do not/will not work on other people's products.
 Please be sure to put your return mail address, phone number, and email address on a separate piece of paper in the box with the check.

 Why can't you resole the crepe soled slippers?